Bairdo/gasket/docs/README.authenication.md

 - 'port_faucet-1_1' & 'port_faucet-1_2' show the rules that each 802.1X port ACL requires.

 - Change the mac address '08:00:27:00:03:02' to the mac address of the server that hostap is running on.
-It should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port ACLs (untested).
+In the future it should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port ACLs, however auth_app does not currently support multiple control sockets.

 ###### rules.yaml

+TODO talk about how you can have one acl use many acls. or have the radius server do that.

-The base directoy contains the file rules.yaml. rules.yaml contains the rules to apply when a user successfully logs on.
+The base directoy contains the file rules.yaml. rules.yaml contains the rules to apply when a user successfully logs on. rules.yaml is organised as follows:

+- A top-level structure 'acls' which will contain all the ACLs that can be sent from RADIUS.

+- Each of these ACLs can have two types lists of ACLs, which both contain lists of ACL rules.

+1. A list named '_authed_port', which applies the child rules to the port that the client authenticated on (as determined at runtime).

+2. The name of a specific ACL (in base-acls.yaml) to apply these (the child rules) to.
+This will apply regardless of what port the authentication occurs on.

 The values '_user-mac_' and '_user-name_' are filled at runtime, with the logged in username and MAC address of the authenticating device.